citado/abbrevations/README.md

-# abbrevations
+# Acronyms

+## Introduction

-LoRaWAN, IoT and related topics abbrevations
+LoRaWAN, IoT and related topics acronyms for using in latex documents.